AP Exclusive: Flood insurance policies plunged before Harvey

 In percentage terms, the drop was even more dramatic in certain sections of the county: In Pasadena, just southeast of Houston, policies were down nearly 20 percent.
 Baytown, east of Houston, saw a 22 percent drop.
 The trouble extended beyond Houston, too.
 Jefferson County, home to cities like Beaumont and Port Arthur, which Harvey hit Wednesday, saw a bigger drop.
 That county fell from 25,818 policies to 19,773 in the past five years, a 23 percent decrease.

-“I can educate and make the product available, but ultimately this is a pocketbook decision made by each individual homeowner, and I imagine they have a lot of factors they take into effect,” said Wright, director of the National Flood Insurance Program.
+“I can educate and make the product available, but ultimately this is a pocketbook decision made by each individual homeowner,” said Wright, director of the National Flood Insurance Program.

-Experts say another reason for lack of coverage in the Houston area was that the last big storm, Tropical Storm Allison, was 16 years ago.
-As a result, people had stopped worrying and decided to use money they would have spent for insurance premiums on other items.
+Experts say another reason for the lack of coverage in the Houston area was that the last big storm, Tropical Storm Allison, was 16 years ago.
+Fear of another flood faded.

-“Allison was a once-in-500-year flood,” said Texas A&M University economist James P. Gaines.
-“We weren’t supposed to have another one.”

-FEMA’s director, Brock Long, told the AP on Wednesday that storm victims who have lost their homes and are uninsured could seek assistance through the Small Business Administration, which offers loans.

 In total, Harris County residents were paying premiums on nearly 250,000 flood insurance policies in June, down from almost 275,000 policies at the end of 2012.
 There were roughly 1.75 million housing units in Harris County, but that includes apartment and condominium buildings, making it an imperfect figure to try to calculate what overall percentage of families are covered by flood insurance.